President of Ethiopia: Powers and duties

 The president's powers and duties need not be countersigned by the prime minister to be valid.
 All the listed roles are autonomous powers of the president.
 The president represents the country in various delegations, meetings, and international platforms that may require the attendance of the head of state.

 Succession

-If the president is unable to preside and exercise his or her duties because of illness, death, resignation, conviction or impeachment, the two chambers of the Federal Parliamentary Assembly will immediately designate an acting president.
+If the president is unable to preside and exercise their duties because of illness, death, resignation, conviction or impeachment, the two chambers of the Federal Parliamentary Assembly will immediately designate an acting president.
 With no longer than a week time the Federal Parliamentary Assembly will convene by an extraordinary session to elect the successor and declare the new president.

 Security

 The president of Ethiopia is protected by the Republican Guard, which is a special armed unit of the Ethiopian National Defense Force.
 The Republican Guard's Counter Military Unit is responsible for protecting the presidential palace commonly known as Jubilee Palace.
 The Counter Military Unit carries heavy assault rifles such as Israel-made Tavor-21 and American M-4's and long range snipers that can penetrate bullet proof glass.
 The Republican Guard also uses helicopters as well as armored vehicles.